Duality224/cpu-performance-switcher/README.md

 # cpu-performance-switcher
-Linux shell script to switch CPU scaling governors from performance to powersave and vice versa.
+Linux bash script to switch CPU scaling governors from performance to powersave and vice versa.

 ---